sillsdev/ptx2pdf/docs/documentation/figures.md

 spaces such as `\NBSP`, `\EMSPACE`, `\THINSPACE`  are defined in the macros).

 ### Caption Alignment
 Captions are normally centred.
-If for some reason left-justified or right-justified captions are required, this can be controled in the normal manner in the style sheet, via the `fig` marker, even though officially the marker is officially a character style, not a paragraph style:
+If for some reason left-justified or right-justified captions are required, this can be controlled in the normal manner in the style sheet, via the `fig` marker, even though officially the marker is officially a character style, not a paragraph style:

 ```